Somaliland nationality law: By grant

 2 Any person whose mother is a Somaliland citizen and has been proved to have no father may be granted citizenship if he applies for it and fulfils the conditions set out in this Law at paragraph 1 of this Article.

 The conferment of citizenship as set out in Article 4 shall be undertaken by the President who shall issue it in a decree after he has considered the advice of the National Citizenship Committee.
-The Committee shall consist of 12 members of the Council of Ministers and the Minister of Internal Affairs shall act as its Chairmn.
+The Committee shall consist of 12 members of the Council of Ministers and the Minister of Internal Affairs shall act as its Chairman.

-Loss of nationality

-Unless he has not voluntarily renounced the right to Somaliland citizenship.